Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/10a.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Gulf Frittilary looking for the the next stop</span>*

 Pipevine Swallowtails and Question Marks visited in smaller numbers.
 See below a relatively boring photo of the underwing of the Question Mark to see the reason behind its nomenclature.
+Do you see the white "?" ?

 <img src="/assets/img/Blogs/2_Fall2021_part2/11.jpg" width="750px" class="center"/>